corginomics/FortNitta/README.md

 # FortNitta
 #### A castle defense game for Android.

+A working apk is available [here](http://marshallhampson.com/fortnitta).

-Its currently not working because its missing graphic sprites and sound due to those being copywritten.
+However, this source code currently not working because its missing graphic sprites and sound due to those being copywritten.
 I plan on replacing those with ones that are either open-source or I own.

 This was made for my Software Engineering class at UC Davis in collaboration with:
 - [Ajit Ravi](https://github.com/ajmaster)